tomferdi/Handwritten-math-equation-conversion/README.md

 You can edit the file path inside app.py if you want to change which image is loaded:

-python
-Copy
-Edit
 img_path = "test_images/your_image.png"
 Note: The model expects grayscale images.
 The exact image dimensions required by the model are not documented, but using a square image (like 256x256 pixels) is a safe choice.

 Run the Streamlit App
-Start the app using the following command:

-bash
-Copy
-Edit
 streamlit run app.py
-Your browser will open a Streamlit app showing:

-The input handwritten math image

-The LaTeX result predicted by the model (if available)